HomeDev GuideRecipesAPI Reference

 Warning

 CMS 13 enforces strict validation on tab identifiers.
-Tab Name values must be alphanumeric only—spaces, hyphens, underscores, and all other special characters are not permitted.
+Tab Name values must be alphanumeric only.
+Spaces, hyphens, underscores, and all other special characters are not permitted.
 Names that do not conform to this rule will fail validation and prevent the tab from being registered.

 Use the Display Name field (or [Display(Name = "...")] attribute in code) to provide a human-readable label for the tab.
 The Name field is an internal identifier only and is never shown directly to editors.

-Example: Valid defining a tab in code
+Example: valid tab definition in code

 [TabDefinition]